erantanen/prime-search/README.md

 This is in a very rough state, and as all ideas, I am looknig to break this apart to use with threads and mpi.

+The program is very simple:
+ - it pulls a start:end point for search of primes
+ - moduls is used at 2,3,5 rotations
+ - a list is built
+ - sqrt is ran against list (not done yet)
+ - output of list